Table of Contents

-In the view of corporate executives in the capitalist economy, pProduct labels are part of the narrative of a product – it is space paid for by the manufacturer .
+In the view of corporate executives in the capitalist economy, product labels are part of the narrative of a product – it is space paid for by the manufacturer .
 Industry likes to control the narrative.
 Miller Lite, in commercials “tastes great” and is “less filling”.
 Campbell Soup advertises its products as full of healthy ingredients.
 The chunky versions could be eaten with a fork.
-Canned soup may be many things.
-It is high in sodium which is problem
+Canned soup is high in sodium, which is a problem.

 The legal definition of food adulteration may be limited to contamination or the use of unsafe ingredients; the law requires food companies to label cheese flavoured products and to admit when processed cheese is not a cheese product.

 American manufacturers and sellers of goods and services assert free speech rights in advertising as commercial free speech.
 Mandatory labelling is compelled commercial speech.
 Zauderer v.
 Office of Disciplinary Counsel of Supreme Court of Ohio, 471 U.S. 626 a 1985 decision of the United States Supreme Court, established a constitutional standard where the government can mandate commercial speech, in the form of disclaimers, as long as the information is “purely factual and uncontroversial”, serves a related government interest, and is meant to prevent consumer deception.
 The lower US federal appellate courts have addressed the content and context of mandatory disclosure:

 - fluorescent light bulbs contain mercury – proper [National Electrical Manufacturers Association v.
 Sorrell, Kassel, (Vermont) 2001];

 - graphic depictions of cancerous organs on cigarette packages – improper; [R.J.
 Reynolds Tobacco Co. v.
 FDA 2012];

 - country of origin of meat – proper [American Meat Institute v.
 US Department of Agriculture 2014];